-5.10 RPSOs and SSPs are required to notify the Bank and seek the Bank's non-objection when entering, or significantly changing a critical outsourcing or third party arrangement.
-Where a SSP providing services to RPSO enters, or significantly change a critical outsourcing or third party arrangement, the Bank also expects the RPSO to notify the Bank and seek the Bank's non-objection.
-The Bank expects these notifications to be made before entering into the critical outsourcing or third party arrangement.
-The Bank also expects RPSOs and SSPs to submit these notifications before an outsourcing arrangement that was not initially deemed critical is expected or planned to become so.
+5.10A RPSOs and SSPs are and is expected to seek the Bank's non-objection when entering, or significantly changing a material critical outsourcing or third-party arrangement.
+Where a SSP providing services to a RPSO enters, or significantly changes a material critical outsourcing or third-party arrangement, the Bank also expects the RPSO to notify the Bank and seek the Bank's non-objection.

+5.10B The Bank expects these notifications to be made before entering into the material eritical outsourcing or third-party arrangement.
+The Bank also expects RPSOs and SSPs to submit these notifications before an outsourcing arrangement that was not initially deemed material critical is expected or planned to become so.